olaviinha/NeuralTextToAudio/README.md

 Paper: [Transfer Learning from Speaker Verification to Multispeaker Text-To-Speech Synthesis](https://arxiv.org/pdf/1806.04558.pdf)

 Colab for [Real-Time-Voice-Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning).
 It will take a text string and an audio file of a speaker's voice, and attempt to synthesize the text using the given voice.
-Results are not great.
+Fair warning: results are not great.

 ---